wyvernbw/bevy-2d-sauce/docs/tooling.md

 To make it easier to enable or disable these live templates for different projects, you can put them in a template group called `Bevy`.

+## Debugging with RustRover

+This template comes with a Cargo Run Configuration that disables dynamic linking (and dev tools) so that the debugger will work out of the box.
+If you'd like to enable those features in the debugger, it'll require some setup:

+1. Run `rustc --print target-libdir` and copy the output.
+You can specify a channel here with e.g. `rustc +nightly --print target-libdir`
+2. Edit the Cargo Run Configuration named "Run Native Debug" (it should be the one without a terminal icon).
+3. Add the following Environment Variable:
+  a.
+Linux or Mac: `LD_LIBRARY_PATH` = `./target/debug/deps:<LIBDIR_PATH>` where `<LIBDIR_PATH>` is the output from step 1.
+  b.
+Windows: `PATH` = `.\target\debug\deps:<LIBDIR_PATH>`, where `<LIBDIR_PATH>` is the output from step 1.
+3. Remove `--no-default-features` from the command in the Run Configuration.
+4. Click Apply and then Debug, and if everything is correct it should launch the game.

+If you want to use multiple different channels for the same project, you will need to add in a `LIBDIR_PATH` for every channel you intend on using.

+If you're still having issues, please ensure that the channels in the path and the Run Configuration match, and that there are no extra spaces (especially at the beginning or end).

+> [!NOTE]
+> <details>
+> <summary>Attaching the debugger to a running game</summary>
+>
+> If you started your game with a Shell Script Run Configuration, you can attach the debugger to it while it's running by using `Run > Attach to Process` and selecting the process with the same name as your game (not the one named `bevy`).
+>
+> This does not work for web builds.
+> </details>

 ## Other templates

 There are many other Bevy templates out there.